It may be possible to modify or change your custody order if:

 A change in circumstances can mean several things and can be demonstrated in court in different ways.

 A modification begins with a Petition to Modify the Parent-Child Relationship which is filed in the clerk’s office where the original orders were filed.
 After filing, all the other parties involved need to sign a Waiver of Citation with a notary, file their own Answer, or receive Service of Citation by an official process server.
+(Is it time to change your child custody order?)

 What if the orders are less than 12 months old?